fpiastra/pySIS/README.md

 # pySIS
-Python based software for the monitor and control of the LEGEND SIS
+Python based software for the monitor and control of the LEGEND Source Insertion System (SIS).